MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-report-themes.md

 The basic JSON file has five required lines:

 * **name** : The theme name, which is the only required field
 * **dataColors**: The list of hex code color codes to use for data in Power BI Desktop visuals.
-The list can contain as many or as few colors as desired.
+The list can have as many or as few colors as you want.
-* **background**, **foreground** and **tableAccent**: These values are colors that should be applied in various types of visuals.
+* **background**, **foreground**, and **tableAccent**: These values are colors that should be applied in various types of visuals.
 The **foreground** applies to textbox text, KPI goal text, multi-row card text, card value text, gauge callout text, vertical slicer element text, and **table** and **matrix** total and values text.
 The **background** applies to button fill, and combo chart label background.
 How these colors are used depends on the specific visual style that's applied.
 The **table** and **matrix** visuals apply these styles by default.

 To create an extended-format JSON file, with more detailed and granular control over formatting.
 You also need to add a **visualStyles** section to the JSON file, and nest formatting specifics in that section.
-The format of the **visualStyles** section looks like the following:
+The format of the **visualStyles** section looks like the following format:

     visualStyles: {
         visualName: {